Femoral vein: Course

-Past terms
+Distal segment

 In the past, the femoral vein was seen to follow the superficial femoral artery a name used to distinguish the femoral artery from the deep femoral artery; as per the norm of naming veins to match their artery the femoral vein was called the superficial femoral vein.
 This was a potentially harmful misnomer since the femoral vein is a deep vein and not a superficial vein, and thus a possible site for a deep vein thrombosis, that may be overlooked as a superficial vein for anticoagulant therapy.

 Because of the widespread misunderstanding, and possible harmful results from the use of superficial femoral vein, a consensus was arrived at in 2001 during the World Congress of the International Union of Phlebology to change the name from superficial femoral vein simply to femoral vein.
 This has been widely recognised and adopted though the use of superficial femoral vein still persists in some sources.
 Its use is actively discouraged.
 It has been suggested that another term be used – the subsartorial vein.
 A previous usage of subsartorial artery was published to avoid the name superficial femoral vein from being used.
 As per the consensus of 2002, the superficial femoral artery was unchanged.